unccd/Prais4-reporting-manual/SO1.md

 Similar to the productivity Trend, the above-mentioned five classes are reduced to three when reporting data to UNCCD:

-- z-score < –1.28 = degrading
+- z-score < –1.28 = potentially degrading
 - z-score $\ge$ -1.28 AND $\le$ 1.28 = stable
-- z-score > 1.28 = improving
+- z-score > 1.28 = potentially improving

-For the purposes of calculating the land productivity sub-indicator, UNCCD recommends considering only the area of the lowest negative z-score level (< -1.96) as degraded.
+Nonetheless, for the purposes of calculating the land productivity sub-indicator, UNCCD recommends considering only the area of the lowest negative z-score level (< -1.96) as degraded.
 Areas in all other z-score classes should be considered as not degraded.

 ##### Productivity Performance